EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 I know I have added this, but if you are enforcing policy order in APIM, you use the BASE Element.

+Always use the staging slots
+- Especially if you want to minimise locked files

+Rate throttling
+- If you want to throttle for  a third party service, use maxConcurrentRequests and maxOutstandingRequests
+- dynamicThrottlesEnabled will only work for internal throttling based on system performance indicators

+App Insights Slow Response Time
+- You want to set App Insights web tests and alerts, which mock user interaction and respond
+- You don't want Resource Health alert because that's for infra issues
+- Nor service health or advisor alerts because that's for MS updates and best practice respectively